threexc/SGControl/doc/iq_sine_gen.md

 12. :MEM:DATA "<file_name>", <data_block> - loads <datablock> into the given filename
 13. :SYST:ERR? - returns the most recent error message in the queue
 14. :RAD:ARB:GEN:SINE "Sine_Wave",60,.5,IQ - generates I/Q sine wave and saves it to the "Sine Wave" file
+15. :MEMory:COPY:NAME "<NVWFM:file_name>","<WFM1:file_name>"
+:MEMory:COPY:NAME "<NVMKR:file_name>","<MKR1:file_name>"
+:MEMory:COPY:NAME "<,"<HDR:file_name>"

+The above all load the WFM/MKR/HDR files into volatile memory.
+Files must be loaded from NVMEM before playback.

+*Below is the process for setting a specific waveform file as the target file, and putting it on RF OUT*
+16. :MMEMory:CATalog?
+"WFM1:" - list waveform files in volatile memory
+17. :SOURce:RADio:ARB:WAVeform "WFM1:<file_name>" - set a waveform file as the source data to be used
+18. :SOURce:RADio:ARB:STATe ON
+19. :OUTPut:MODulation:STATe ON
+20. :OUTPut:STATe ON